Gale Sayers: 1970–1971: Left knee injury and retirement

 In the 1970 preseason, Sayers suffered a second knee injury, this time bone bruises to his left knee.
 Attempting to play through the injury in the opening game against the Giants, his production was severely limited.
-He sat out the next two games and returned in Week 4 against the Vikings, but he was still visibly hampered, most evidently when he was unable to chase down Vikings defensive lineman Alan Page during a 65-yard fumble return.
+He sat out the next two games and returned in week 4 against the Vikings, but he was still visibly hampered, most evidently when he was unable to chase down Vikings defensive lineman Alan Page during a 65-yard fumble return.
 Sayers carried only six times for nine yards before further injuring his knee.
 He underwent surgery the following week and was deemed out for the remainder of the season.
 He had carried 23 times for 52 yards to that point.
 During his off time, Sayers took classes to become a stockbroker and became the first black stockbroker in his company's history.
 He also entered a Paine Webber program for 45 nationwide stockbroker trainees and placed second highest in sales.

-After another knee operation and rehabilitation period, Sayers attempted a comeback for the 1971 season.
+After another knee operation and rehabilitation period, Sayers attempted a comeback in 1971.
 He was kept out of the first three games after carrying the ball only twice in the preseason, as Bears head coach Jim Dooley planned to slowly work him back into the rotation.
 His first game back was against the New Orleans Saints on October 10, in which he carried eight times for 30 yards.
 After the game, he told reporters he was satisfied with his performance and that his knee felt fine.
 The following week, against the 49ers, he carried five times before injuring his ankle in the first quarter, an injury that ultimately caused him to miss the remainder of the season.
 He was encouraged to retire but decided to give football one last try.
-Sayers' final game was in the 1972 preseason in which he fumbled twice in three carries; he retired from professional football days later.
+Sayers' final game was in the 1972 preseason in which he fumbled twice in three carries; he retired from professional football days later at age 29.